alwinb/spec-url/README.md

 Changelog
 ---------

+### Version 2.1.0-dev

+- Refactored the percent coding, making it possible to convert URL-objects to a valid URI (RFC3986), a _valid_ URL, or as specified by the WHATWG, to a normalised but potentially invalid URL.
+- Catching up with WHATWG changes: the host parser will now raise an error on domains that end in a number.
+- Removed the _isBase_ method in favour of an _hasOpaquePath_ method.

-### Version 2.0.0-dev.0 (Unstable)
+### Version 2.0.0-dev.1

 - Changes to the API for forcing and reference resolution.
-- A fix for normalisation of opaque-path-URL that lead to behaviour that was different from the WHATWG Standard.
+- A fix for normalisation of opaque-path-URL that resulted in a difference in behaviour with the WHATWG Standard.

 ### Version 1.4.0